atxFarley/aws_serverless/lambda/README.md

 ## AWS Lambda functions

 This directory holds all the AWS Lambda functions that serve as the layer between the database and the UI.
+### Prerequisites

-All steps for AWS account creation,  IAM configuration, S3 bucket configuration, and development environment configuration described [here](../README.md) should be complete.
+- All steps for AWS account creation,  IAM configuration, S3 bucket configuration, and development environment configuration described [here](../README.md) should be complete.
-All steps for database creation described [here](../database/README.md) should also be complete BEFORE beginning the instructions below.
+- All steps for database creation described [here](../database/README.md) should also be complete BEFORE beginning the instructions below.

 ### Configure AWS Lambda functions
 > If you are new to AWS Serverless, I recommend starting [here](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/sam.html) with the AWS Toolkit for JetBrains instructions.